AliSoftware/OHHTTPStubs/README.md

 * `OHHTTPStubsDownloadSpeed3GPlus` :  7200 kbps (900 KB/s)
 * `OHHTTPStubsDownloadSpeedWifi`   : 12000 kbps (1500 KB/s)

+### Return quickly when onlyCheck=YES

+If the `onlyCheck` parameter of the requestHandler block is `YES`, then it means that the handler is called only to check if you will be able to return a stubbed response or if it has to do the standard request.
+In this scenario, the response will not actually be used but will only be compared to `nil` to check if it has to be stubbed later.
+   _The handler will be called later again (with `onlyCheck=NO`) to fetch the actual OHHTTPStubsResponse object._

+So in such cases (`onlyCheck==YES`), you can simply return `nil` if you don't want to provide a stubbed response, and **_any_ non-nil value** to indicate that you will provide a stubbed response later.

+This may be useful if you intend to do some no-so-fast work to build your real `OHHTTPStubsResponse` (like reading some large file for example): in that case you can quickly return a dummy value when `onlyCheck==YES` without the burden of building the actual `OHHTTPStubsResponse` object.
+You will obviously return the real `OHHTTPStubsResponse` in the later call when `onlyCheck==NO`.

+There is a macro `OHHTTPStubsResponseUseStub` provided in the header that you can use as a dummy return value for that purpose _(it actually evaluates to `(OHHTTPStubsReponse*)1`)_

 ### Stack multiple responseHandlers

-Note that you can call `+addResponseHandler` multiple times.
+You can call `+addResponseHandler` multiple times.
 It will just add the response handlers in an internal list of handler.

-When a network request is performed by the system, the response handler are called in the same order that they have been added, and the first non-nil OHHTTPStubsResponse returned is used to reply to the request.
+When a network request is performed by the system, the response handlers are called in the same order that they have been added, and the first non-nil OHHTTPStubsResponse returned is used to reply to the request.

+_This may be useful to install different stubs in different classes (say different UIViewControllers) and various places in your application._

 ## Complete example